 Please contact us with your questions, or to book an appointment.
-You can reach us during clinic hours at 061-544 370.
+You can also call us during clinic hours.

 For the very fastest service, please go ahead and register online now and we will call you back fast to schedule your appointment.

 Non-scalpel vasectomy is different from a conventional vasectomy in the way our doctor gets to the vas tubes, not in the way that the tubes are blocked.
 In addition, effective and long-lasting local anaesthesia helps make the procedure virtually painless.

 In a conventional vasectomy, after the scrotum has been numbed with a local anaesthetic, the doctor makes two cuts in the skin and lifts out each tube in turn, cutting and blocking them.
 Then the doctor stitches the cuts closed.

 In a non-scalpel vasectomy, the doctor locates the tubes under the skin and holds them in place with a small clamp.
 Instead of making two incisions, the doctor makes one tiny puncture with a special instrument.

 The same instrument is used to gently stretch the opening so the tubes can be reached.
 This line accurately represents the actual size of the puncture.
 (I) Through this tiny opening, both tubes are temporarily lifted out and then blocked using heat cauterization.

 The first image below shows how the vas tubes are accessed via the small opening.
 The next image gives you an idea of the actual size of the cut that will be made during your non-scalpel vasectomy.
 The third image is just shown so you can compare the non-scalpel technique with the cuts made for a conventional vasectomy.